-The basic idea is that our bodies are most efficient at processing and digesting the same types of foods our ancient ancestors were eating back when our bodies were evolving, during the millions of years before agriculture introduced processed foods into our diet.
+Is your diet old school?
+The Paleo diet centers on eating whole, unprocessed foods in an attempt to replicate the diets of our ancestors of the Paleolithic era.
+The basic idea is that our bodies are most efficient at processing and digesting the same types of foods our ancient ancestors were eating back when our bodies were evolving, during the millions of years before agriculture introduced grains and processed foods into our diet.

 What's the Difference between Paleo and Low-Carb Diets?

 Both Low-Carb and Paleo diets include meat.
-Most low-carb diets emphasize eating as much meat and dairy as you want.
-The Paleo diet, however, does not include dairy and emphasizes lean meats (there were no chubby, grain-fed gazelles out on the savanna), plus loads of fresh fruits and vegetables, nuts, and healthy fats such as extra virgin olive oil and coconut oil.
+The Paleo diet, however, does not include dairy and emphasizes lean meats (there were no chubby, grain-fed gazelles out on the savanna), plus lots of fresh fruits and vegetables, nuts, and healthy fats such as extra virgin olive oil and coconut oil.
 In keeping with its emphasis on whole, natural foods, Paleo cuts out sugar substitutes and low-carb cereal bars, which low-carb diets often allow.
 Also, the Paleo diet emphasizes eating meat from 100% grass-fed animals and avoiding meat from animals raised on grain-based diets.
 Low-carb diets tend not to make this distinction.

 Benefits of the Paleo Diet